 Keep in mind that “high quality” is not the same as “high value.”

-To own stronger patents, your company needs to make smart strategic decisions that maximize its finite resources — starting with the following six steps:
+To own stronger patents, start with the following six steps:

 - Take an iterative approach to completing invention disclosure records (IDRs): Before your IDR goes to outside counsel for patent drafting, make sure it passes through multiple rounds of review within the company, and multiple rounds of revision by the inventors.